Chunithm: Songs

-All songs may also be sorted into another category at a time, such as release version, numerical difficulty level, and alphabetical order.
+All songs may also be sorted into another category at a time, such as release version, a numerical difficulty level, and alphabetical order.
 Each song in Chunithm has four or six playable difficulty levels for its charts.
 The four regular difficulty levels are Basic, Advanced, Expert, and Master.
 Some songs have an additional ULTIMA chart which may be unlocked by either using a Boost ticket or ULTIMA play ticket, or by achieving SS (1,000,000 and higher) on both the Expert and Master charts of the selected song.
 Unlike Master, scoring well on ULTIMA won't unlock the chart permanently.
 Some songs are also available under WORLD'S END, which can only be unlocked by purchasing & using a WORLD'S END play ticket.
-A song's Master difficulty chart is only unlocked upon achieving an S rank (999,000 and above) on its Expert chart, or by using a Master play ticket (in multiplayer, if one player has unlocked the Master charts, the other may choose to play it even if they have not reached its unlock conditions).
+A song's Master difficulty chart is only unlocked upon achieving an S rank (975,000 and above) on its Expert chart, or by using a Master play ticket (during multiplayer, if one player has unlocked the Master charts, the other may choose to play it even if they have not reached its unlock conditions).

+All songs and game modes, including Master, ULTIMA, and WORLD'S END can simultaneously be unlocked temporarily, if the player uses tickets that the game considers as "Premium" (Note: Tickets that require the player to spend additional arcade credits.) (like Map Boost Tickets, and Character EXP.
+Boost Tickets), or by using a CHUNITHM-NET ticket.

 CHUNITHM-NET

-CHUNITHM-NET is CHUNITHM's website for players to access their account, play records, and join a team.
-To enable these services, an Amusement IC-capable card with play data has to be linked to ALL.NET, SEGA's online amusement system.
+CHUNITHM-NET is CHUNITHMs website for players to access their account, play records, and join a team.
+To enable these services, an Amusement IC-capable card with play data has to be linked to ALL.Net, SEGA's online amusement system.